Home PageAbout UsOur VetsDonationsContact Us

 War: World War II

-Parent/Wife: John
+Parent/Wife: son of John and Catherine

 City: Rudolph